-As a starting point, I suggested that investors check their asset allocations to make sure their portfolios are not too risky or aggressive.
+In a previous column, I suggested that investors check their asset allocation to make sure their portfolios are not too risky or aggressive.

 Many readers gave their ages and financial goals and asked whether their asset allocations were appropriate.

 In most cases, there wasn’t enough information to make a determination.

 Click here to watch Alex’s latest video update.

 Some noted that asset allocation is a term they often hear but don’t fully understand.

 “Asset allocation means diversification, right?” asked one reader.

 An S&P 500 index fund is broadly diversified.
 (After all, you own 500 companies.)
 But unless your goal is to be 100% invested in large cap U.S. stocks, it’s not your best asset allocation.

 Asset allocation refers to how you divide your portfolio among different noncorrelated asset classes, such as foreign and domestic stocks, high-grade and high-yield bonds, real estate investment trusts, Treasury Inflation-Protected Securities (TIPS), etc.